-- Data files for all months in a specific quarter for each HHA MUST be submitted before the submission deadline for that quarter. - If you have collected data for an HHA that has closed, you must still submit the survey data to the Data Center. - Do NOT wait until the data submission deadline to begin uploading files. - Submit as early as possible; you can submit monthly or weekly if you want. - Files will not be accepted after 11:59 PM Eastern Time on the data submission deadline date.
+- Data files for all months in a specific quarter for each HHA MUST be submitted before the submission deadline for that quarter. - If you have collected data for an HHA that has closed, you must still submit the survey data to the Data Center. - Do NOT wait until the data submission deadline to begin uploading files. - Submit as early as possible; you can submit monthly or weekly if you want. - CMS does not accept data files after the 11:59 PM Eastern Time data submission deadline.